 Here’s a simple card game for learning oo words!

-A vowel digraph is two vowels that, together, make one sound.
+A vowel digraph consists of two vowels that, together, make one sound.
 My Five and I are currently working on “oo” words.
-After sharing our Froot Loops word making worksheet, it’s time for a printable game.

 This game focuses on the sound oo as in moon.

 - Print the cards and cut them apart.

 - Place the cards, face down, in the center of play.